devnibo/snd/README.md

 # snd

-send data to a host on a given port via tcp.
+send data to a host (only IPv4) on a given port.

 ## Installation